Last updated on April 4, 2022

 While wandering around Piotrkowska Street, you simply cannot miss this courtyard.
 Its walls are covered with thousands of mirror shards which reflect the daylight, creating an outstanding effect.
 The artist named this installation after her daughter who was diagnosed with a rare form of eye cancer.
-Just like this once-run-down passage that new life has been breathed into, Róża regained her eyesight following extensive treatment.
+Just like this once-run-down passage into which new life has been breathed, Róża regained her eyesight following extensive treatment.

 For many years, the city has been regarded as the capital of Polish cinematography, earning the nickname HollyŁódź.
 The post-war period saw the establishment of the elite Łódź Film School.
 It has educated multiple outstanding film directors and actors, including Cannes and Oscars winners.

 The city pays homage to prominent Polish actors, film directors, camera operators, and composers with its very own Alley of Stars, inspired by the Walk of Fame in Hollywood, located on Piotrkowska Street.

 People visiting the city with children or cartoon enthusiasts of any age might find it worth looking into Fairytale Łódź. Łódź is home to the Se-ma-for studio, which has been producing animated films and cartoons for over seven decades.
-There are ten small statues of various cartoon characters scattered around the city.
+There are ten small statues of various cartoon characters scattered around the city – happy searching!